A new collaboration with The Architecture Foundation

 22 January, 2017

-Today is the official launching day for It’s All Green To Me and I thought to share the story of how this creative adventure started.
+Today is a special day for It’s All Green To Me and I thought to share the story of how this creative adventure started.

 From a very young age and as long as I can remember, I was fascinated by drawings, sketches, collages, and arts and crafts in general.
 My parents encouraged me in this respect by coming up with opportunities to keep me busy creating.
 This never stopped, and led me to choose architecture as the only creative profession I could possibly think of.